Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 # Notes about configuring Security log auditing

-* You can configure the Security log audit policies with Group Policy at an organizational level, with the Local Security Policy Editor (`gpedit.msc`) for standalone machines, or use scripts to configure them with the built-in `auditpol` command.
+* At an organizational level, you can configure the Security log audit policies with Group Policy or InTune.
+For standalone machines, you can configure with the Local Security Policy Editor (`gpedit.msc`).
+You can also use PowerShell or Batch scripts with built-in commands such as `auditpol` to configure either standalone machines or use them as startup scripts to configure endpoints at scale.
 * You should always enable Security log auditing at the sub-category level (`Computer Configuration > Windows Settings > Security Settings > Advanced security audit policy settings > System Audit Policies` in Group Policy) instead of the broad category level as the latter will usually enable too many events and will override any granular settings you made at the sub-category level.
-* There are sub-categories and event IDs that are in this documentation but not actually used or are not needed for investigations.
-Only the important ones that you should enable are listed.
+* In this document, I have ommited sub-categories and event IDs that are not actually used or are not needed for monitoring or DFIR investigations.
+Only the important ones that you should enable are listed here.
 * You cannot turn on or off specific event IDs, only sub-categories at the most granular level.
 This is unfortunate as sometimes there will be a couple of noisy event IDs that you can not disable unless you disable the entire sub-category.
 * The number of sigma rules were taken at 2022/09/24.
 Be aware that even if there are few or no sigma rules for a certain event, it does not mean that the event is not important.